 London, you really are such a weird and wonderful city, and that’s part of why I love you so much!
-I was inspired to write this after writing my post about unique things to do in London (up to 47, but no doubt more to add).
+I was inspired to write this after writing my post about unique things to do in London (up to 49 now, but no doubt more to add).
 I came across so many incredible places to eat, that I felt they deserved their own blog.

 There’s Archipelago London – a restaurant leading the way with its exotic menu.
 How about Circus Restaurant with its magical live entertainment shows, which will leave you seriously impressed?
 There are unusual restaurants like Dans Le Noir and The Clink, which are doing incredible work in the community, and working to change perceptions.

 There are out and out fun spots like Bunga Bunga, where you’ll be smiling and laughing for the duration of your visit.